LTE System Toolbox

 Signal information recovery measurements in the system toolbox include:

-LTE System Toolbox provides a comprehensive set of receiver functions to model how a mobile unit (UE) communicates with the network.
+The system toolbox provides a comprehensive set of receiver functions for modeling how a mobile unit (UE) communicates with the network.
 These functions enable you to perform UE cell-search procedures, obtain cell identities, and extract system information such as the master information block (MIB) and the system information block (SIB).
 The process involves acquiring slot and frame synchronization, demodulation, and decoding of the majority of the downlink channels.

 By demodulating and decoding the MIB information, you can obtain essential parameters such as the system bandwidth.
-You can then extract additional system parameters, such as system information block type 1 (SIB1) that contains the public land mobile network (PLMN) identity and other scheduling information for SIBs other than SIB1.
+You can then extract additional system parameters, such as SIB1 that contains the public land mobile network (PLMN) identity and other scheduling information for SIBs other than SIB1.
 Obtaining these parameters is essential for handoff, mobile unit localization, and other system access and registration procedures.